HassenSaidi/sqlite2rust/README.md

 }
 ```

-### Patching the rust code to build the rust project
+### Patching the Rust code to build the Rust project

 ## Evaluation